Give notice of a marriage or civil partnership

 Home Office Referral Scheme

-Your notices will be referred to the Home Office if you give notice without the right visa for marriage if you do not hold:
+Your notices will be automatically referred to the Home Office if you give notice without the right visa for marriage if you do not hold:

 • indefinite leave to remain